melanietosik/cpp2/sda/README.md

 The edit distance, defined between two strings of not necessarily equal length, is the minimum number of **edit operations** required to transform one string into the other.
 An edit operation is either a _deletion_, an _insertion_, or a _substitution_ of a single character in either sequence.

 As a way of quantifying how dissimilar two strings are (e.g., words or DNA sequences), edit distances find applications in [Natural Language Processing (NLP)](https://en.wikipedia.org/wiki/Natural_language_processing) and [bioinformatics](https://en.wikipedia.org/wiki/Bioinformatics).
 While several definitions of edit distance exist, one of the most common variants is called **Levenshtein distance**, named after Vladimir Levenshtein.
 For example, here is the operation list for computing the **Levenshtein distance** between _intention_ and _execution_ (taken from Jurafsky and Martin (2009)):

 **intention** <br>&rarr; (_delete i_) <br>&rarr; **ntention** <br>&rarr; (_substitute n by e_) <br>&rarr; **etention** <br>&rarr; (_substitute t by x_) <br>&rarr; **exention** <br>&rarr; (_insert u_) <br>&rarr; **exenution** <br>&rarr; (_substitute n by c_) <br>&rarr; **execution**

-Originally, Levenshtein assigned a cost of 1 for each of three operations, defining the **minimum edit distance**.
+Originally, Levenshtein assigned a cost of 1 for each of three edit operations, defining the **minimum edit distance**.
 Thus, the minimum edit distance between _intention_ and _execution_ is 5.

 Later on, he proposed an alternate version of his metric, assinging a cost of 1 to each deletion or insertion, and a cost of 2 for each substitution.
 Substitutions are really an insert with a delete, hence the double weight.
 Using this version, the **Levenshtein distance** between _intention_ and _execution_ is 8.